toledompm/devops-culture/infrastructure/readme.md

 # Amazon Web Services (AWS)

 Using Amazon Web Services (AWS) as Infrastructure as a Service, secure cloud services platform, offering compute power, database storage and other functionality to help businesses scale and grow.
-In simple words AWS allows you to run web and application servers in the cloud to host an website.
+In simple words AWS allows to run web and application servers in the cloud to host an website.

 ## Why